 As the moon grows darker each night, turn more inwards yourself.
 Rest and reflect back on this past cycle.
 Is there anything you'd like to do differently?
 Is there anything you'd like to have ready to aid you in the next cycle?

 Lay low this week, making space emotionally and physically for the next lunar cycle, allowing yourself and your mind to rest.
-The clearer your space and mind, the more ready you’ll be when the New Moon arrives.
+The clearer your space and mind, the more ready you'll be when the new moon arrives.

 I like to end every ritual with Divine guidance.
 I usually pull oracle cards to help guide me through the week.
 Here are some questions you could ask:

-- Where I’m at currently
+- Where you're at currently

 - Message from the Universe

 I hope you enjoyed this post; if you have a waning moon self-care ritual, I'd love to hear about it in the comments below.

 If you'd like to see snippets of my moon self-care rituals and daily self-care, follow me over on Instagram.
 I frequently share parts of my self-care in my Insta stories.

 Other Moon Self-Care Rituals:

 - Unlocking Serenity: The Art of Choosing Contentment - November 25, 2023